pzhang87/overlay-tool/readme.md

 This is a web-app that builds and serves pages to be used as stream overlays.

-Initial design for use by the Collegiate Starleague, potentially One Nation of Gamers.
+Initial design for use by the Collegiate Starleague.
+Potential extension to: One Nation of Gamers.

 If at some point this becomes proprietary software, I'm going to take this repo down.